4-way Open FS – AAA Category

 Teams will be given not less than 30 minutes knowledge of the results of the draw before the competition begins.

-20.4 It is the responsibility of the team to clearly present the correct scoring formations, inters and total separations to the judges.
+20.4 It is the responsibility of the team to clearly present the correct scoring formation inters and total separations to the judges.

 20.6 The flight order as drawn at random may be changed after the completion of a full round or rounds, or as soon as a natural break occurs.
-The Semi final and final rounds will be in reverse order of placing.
+The Semi-final and final rounds will be in reverse order of placing unless results from round 8 are not available in sufficient time.
+In this case, the rounds will proceed in the order of the competition.

 21.1 Only one recording will be dubbed & judged.